MekhzZ/Animal-Hand-Sign-Detection-CLI/README.md

 ## Dataset

-"video_files" contains .mp4 datasets whch will be preprocessed by using open-cv and mediapipe.
+"video_files" ------> ".mp4"    will be preprocessed by using open-cv and mediapipe.

 Hand landmarks obtained after preprocessing are used as the input features for SVM Classifier.

 ## Requirements